Carrington-dev/java-programming/CONTRIBUTING.md

 ## 💬 Need Help?

-If you have any questions, feel free to open an issue or contact the maintainer at [your-email@example.com].
+If you have any questions, feel free to open an issue or contact the maintainer at [code@stemgon.co.za].

 Happy coding! 🚀✨
 ```

 ---

-Replace `[your-email@example.com]` with your actual contact email.
+Replace `[code@stemgon.co.za]` with your actual contact email.
 Let me know if you need any modifications! 😊